 Two types of cards may be issued, the R-W-R Card and the R-W-R Card plus.
-The former grants settlement and work with a specific employer (employer nomination) for the first year of employment, after that the 'Plus' card may be obtained which allows settlement and free access to work anywhere in Austria.
+The first grants settlement rights and access to work with a specific employer (employer nomination) for the first year of employment; after one year the 'Plus' card may be obtained which allows settlement and free access to work anywhere in Austria.
 Family members of R-W-R Card holders get an R-W-R-plus Card, allowing them to work in Austria.
 In addition to the R-W-R Card a Blue card can be obtained, requesting university education and income surpassing 1.5 times the Austrian average gross annual wages of full-time employees.